 On that Saturday afternoon, April 15, 1865, the news reached Seattle by telegraph.
-President Abraham Lincoln was dead.
-Shot by an assassin at Ford’s Theatre on Good Friday evening.
+President Abraham Lincoln was shot dead by an assassin at Ford’s Theatre on Good Friday evening.

-Lincoln was also an abolitionist.
-And there were people in Washington Territory who were pro-slavery.
+Also during this time, there were people in Washington Territory who, unlike Lincoln, supported expansion of slavery beyond the southern states.
 When the Civil War broke out just after Lincoln’s inauguration, Territorial Governor Gholson resigned.
-The former governor headed back to Kentucky, where he owned slaves, to fight for the Confederacy.
+Gholson headed back to Kentucky, where he owned slaves, to fight for the Confederacy.

-And Governor Gholson wasn’t the only Washingtonian with his heart in Dixie.
+And Gholson wasn’t the only Washingtonian with his heart in Dixie.

-At the time of Lincoln’s death, the battle was heating up between Democrat James Tilton and Republican Arthur Denny for the Territorial Delegate seat.
+At the time of Lincoln’s death, the battle was heating up between Democrat James Tilton and Republican Arthur Denny for the delegate seat.

-Tilton was from back east, and one newspaper described him as a Copperhead: a Democrat opposed to the Republican Lincoln and to emancipation.
+Tilton was from back east, and one newspaper described him as a "Copperhead" — a Democrat opposed to President Lincoln and emancipation.